Crowdfunding or crowd funding

 • Placement without firm commitment.

-Both of the above services relate to transferable securities[3] and the so called. accepted instruments for the purposes of crowdfunding which are specific instruments defined and defined in the Crowdfunding Regulation.
+Both of the above services relate to transferable securities[3] and so-called accepted instruments for the purpose of crowdfunding which are specific instruments defined and defined in the Crowdfunding Regulation.
 This defines them as ‘shares in a private company limited by guarantee which are not subject to restrictions which would effectively prevent their transfer, including restrictions on the manner in which such shares are offered or advertised to the public’.
 The National Bank of Slovakia (hereinafter referred to as “NBS“) states that it “does not consider shares in limited liability companies, limited partnerships, public partnerships or cooperatives to be such instruments.”[4]
 The list published by ESMA[5] also shows that there are no instruments that would qualify as accepted instruments for the purposes of crowdfunding in the Slovak Republic.

 Authorisation to provide crowdfunding services